 Do you know if the letters are renewed annually?

 Yes, most employers, schools, and residential properties require annual renewal letters.
-A reassessment is required annually to determine your current mental health status.
+You also need to undergo a reassessment annually to determine your current mental health status.
 Fees will apply.

 Do you offer refunds?